colinhacks/zod/rfcs/v4-error-maps.md

 ### Footguns

 The `invalid_type_error` will only be applied to issues with code `invalid_type`.
-This makes sense, but it has also confused users who think their custom message will be applied more broadly.
+This makes sense, but it also has understandably confused users who think their custom message will be applied more broadly.

 A particularly unfortunate example is this: